kratsg/jokes/README.md

 Caltech was the best.
 The academic clubs, the dorms, the guys, the girl.

 I'll stop at nothing to avoid using negative numbers.

+I was going to not put up a pun for a while... but then I realized 7 days without puns makes one weak.